Why Creative Ecosystems Matter More Than Personal Brands

 burnout disguised as ambition

-homogenized brands following the same formulas
+homogenized brands following identical formulas

 businesses scaling beyond their capacity